DeepForgeSeal: Latent Space-Driven Semi-Fragile Watermarking for Deepfake Detection Using Adversarial Reinforcement Learning: Introduction

-We propose a novel Multi-agent Adversarial Reinforcement Learning (MAARL) paradigm for learning watermarks that are both resilient to benign manipulations and fragile to semantic alterations, enabling robust deepfake detection.
-The framework is structured as a multi-objective game between two agents: the watermarking agent (i.e., the watermark embedder, extractor), and the attacker.
-The watermarking agents aim to embed latent space watermarks that survive traditional image transformations but fail under semantic changes.
+We propose a novel Adversarial Reinforcement Learning (ARL) paradigm for learning watermarks that are both resilient to benign manipulations and fragile to semantic alterations, enabling robust deepfake detection.
+The framework is structured as an adversarial game between two networks: the watermarker (i.e., the watermark embedder, extractor), and the attacker agent.
+The watermarking network aims to embed latent space watermarks that survive traditional image transformations but fail under semantic changes.
 The attacker, in turn, seeks to break the watermark by maximizing extractor loss.
 It can dynamically adjust the strength and type of attacks, ranging from conventional (e.g., compression, resizing) to semantic (e.g., facial attribute editing via StyleGAN), and combine them into complex, evolving curricula.
-This adversarial setup forces the watermarking agent to learn a sophisticated strategy that balances robustness and fragility, avoiding both overly weak and excessively strong watermarking schemes, allowing us to arrive at the right combination for this paradoxical objective.
-The result is an architecture that achieves unprecedented levels of resilience across bonafide transformations and greater levels of fragility towards malicious manipulations (See Fig. \ref{fig:hero_figure}).
-The main technical contributions of this paper, through which we introduce the proposed \textit{DeepForgeSeal} framework, can be summarised as follows: \begin{enumerate} \item We introduce a novel deep watermarking framework for deepfake detection that operates in the high-dimensional semantic space of input images. \item We design a learnable watermarking agent with explicit control over message encoding and extraction, achieving semantic stealth. \item We propose a new MAARL (Multi Agent Adversarial Reinforcement Learning) paradigm that enables the agent to learn a strategy balancing watermark resilience and fragility. \item We develop a reward function that guides the watermark attacker to discover failure regions in the latent space and image manipulations that induce significant latent shifts, allowing it to devise a structured curriculum of attacks. \end{enumerate}
+This adversarial setup forces the watermarker to learn a sophisticated strategy that balances robustness and fragility, avoiding both overly weak and excessively strong watermarking schemes, allowing us to arrive at the right combination for this paradoxical objective.
+The result is an architecture that achieves unprecedented levels of resilience across bonafide transformations and greater levels of fragility towards malicious manipulations.
+Fig. \ref{fig:hero_figure} illustrates examples of our method’s performance: row 1 shows genuine images, row 2 shows those images after numerous learned attacks against watermarking were applied.
+In both cases, the watermark remains intact.
+Row 3 shows images after malicious semantic edits where the watermark fails, and the system declares them fake.